 When I purchased my '79, had about 93,000 miles on it.
 The owner claimed his wife had put 3,000 miles on it the 15 years they owned it.
 I suspect that was true because I removed at least ten wasps nests from under the hood.
 The bushings and seals were dried out, the engine needed a tune up, vacuum hoses replaced, etc. After fixing these issues, it ran as intended and I drove it for years that way.

+This Corvette is an early year 79, sometimes identified as a 79E in parts catalogs.
+There are three things that identify this as a 79E: wedge shaped antenna base, three door storage compartment, and 140 mph speedometer.
 It is a base Corvette Sport Coupe with the 195 hp L-48 motor, wide ratio Borg-Warner Super T-10 four-speed manual transmission, and 3:38 rear-end ratio.
 It has the following options: sports mirrors, tilt-telescopic steering wheel, radio with cassette deck, and dual rear speakers.
+Until May of 79, air conditioning was optional, and this car came equipped without it...another indication it is an early 79.
 Oh, I almost forgot...it also had a really cool "Members Only" label fixed to shifter console.
 I'm pretty sure that wasn't a factory option, so it was the first thing to go after I signed the title.

 About the car